DHouck-HMC-DSLs/project-notebook/Entry 5 -- November 25 copy.md

 you need to make, what implementation issue are you trying to solve, or how are you evaluating your design and implementation?**

+I think this answers all of the major design decisions.
+There are still implementation decisions to make, given that I have not really started implementing yet.

 **What questions do you have for your critique partners?
 How can they best help you?**

+The fundamental rule of elegant design, especially in a constrained time budget situation like this: is there anything left to take away?
+I have sets and unions as a required part of the “downloading from the internet” scenario.

 **How much time did you spend on the project this week?
 If you're working in a team, how did you share the labor?**

+This is a bit difficult to answer.
+Not that much, but it’s also a short week.

 ## Post-critique summary